saalfeldlab/stitching-spark/README.md

 If running locally, you can access the Spark job tracker at http://localhost:4040/ to monitor the progress of the tasks.

+#### If running on public platforms such as AWS or Google Cloud:
+* Compile with `python build.py`.
+This will include embed required dependencies into the final package, except for the Spark which is provided by the respective target platform at runtime.
+* For running the pipeline, refer to the wiki page [Running on Google Cloud](https://github.com/saalfeldlab/stitching-spark/wiki/Running-on-Google-Cloud)
+* The currently used Spark version is **2.2.0** — make sure you're requesting the same version when submitting a job

 ### 2. Preparing input tile configuration files